makersacademy/frontend-api-challenge/README.md

 This is an incomplete project.
 This weekend challenge my intention was to explore a new framework, so I spent some time reading about React and trying to get to grips with it.
 While that was mostly successful, I was blocked by the testing and struggled to write any meaningful tests.
 Because I was aiming to stick to the TDD approach as much as possible this meant I haven't implemented much functionality as of Monday 13th Sep.

-Currently, all a user can do is load the app and press a refresh button to see the 50 most recent peeps, the username who posted them, and the time they were created.
+Currently, all a user can do is load the app and press a "refresh feed" button to see the 50 most recent peeps, the username who posted them, and the time they were created.

 ## Installation instructions